 - 1 Chopper

-To prepare the delicious Spring Artichoke Pie, start by cleaning the vegetables.
-Wear gloves to avoid blackening your hands, and remove the tougher outer leaves until you reach the more tender ones.
-Cut off the tips with a knife and divide in half.
+To prepare the delicious spring artichoke pie, we start by cleaning the vegetables, using gloves to avoid staining our hands, and removing the tougher outer leaves until reaching the more tender ones.
+Cut off the tips with a knife and divide them in half.
 Remove the choke and inner spines.
 Shorten the stem and peel it.

-Place everything in a bowl filled with water and the juice of a squeezed lemon, and let soak for a few minutes.
-Then drain and cut into pieces or slices, and chop the onion with a chopper.
+Put everything in a bowl full of water and the juice of a squeezed lemon, and let soak for a few minutes.
+Then drain, cut into pieces or slices, and chop the onion with a chopper.

-Grease a nonstick skillet, and sauté the onion before adding the drained artichokes, and cook for 10 minutes, covered, stirring occasionally.
+Grease a non-stick pan, and sauté the onion, then add the drained artichokes, and cook for 10 minutes, covered, stirring occasionally.

-Once the cooking time is over, they will be al dente.
-Pour them into a bowl and let cool.
-Then add the ricotta, fine salt, grated Parmesan, and eggs.
-Mix well until smooth and set aside.
+After the cooking time, they should be al dente, transfer them to a bowl and let them cool.
+Then add the ricotta, salt, grated Parmesan, and eggs.
+Mix well until obtaining a homogeneous mixture and set aside.

-In the meantime, prepare the pastry dough and roll it out with a rolling pin to get a thin sheet.
-If it is sticky, dust with a little flour.
-Divide it into 2 squares or rectangles, according to the size of the baking pan you have available.
+In the meantime, prepare the pasta matta and roll it out with a rolling pin until you get a thin sheet; if it is sticky, sprinkle with a little flour.
+Divide it into 2 squares or rectangles, adjust to the size of the baking pan you have available.

-So grease a baking pan, I used this one, and line it with the base sheet, fill with the filling and close by rolling the edges inside.
+Then grease a baking pan, I used this one, and line it with the base sheet, fill with the filling, and close by rolling the edges inside.

-Prick the surface with the tines of a fork, drizzle with a little extra virgin olive oil, and bake at 356°F in a static oven for about 45 minutes until golden.
+Poke the surface with a fork, drizzle with a little extra virgin olive oil and bake at 356°F (180°C), in a static oven, for about 45 minutes until golden.

-After baking, remove from the oven and let cool.
-Serve warm so that it retains the crispiness of the crust and…
+Once baked, remove and let cool.
+Serve warm so that the crust retains its crunchiness and…

-The Spring Artichoke Pie can be stored in a cool, dry place.
-It’s also great served at room temperature, or for those who prefer it warm, it can be reheated in a static oven at 320°F for about 6 minutes.
+The spring artichoke pie keeps in a cool, dry place.
+It’s also excellent served at room temperature, otherwise, for those who prefer it warm, it can be reheated in a static oven at 320°F (160°C) for about 6 minutes.

-To always stay updated on my new recipes, you have the possibility to activate push notifications from my blog.
+To always stay updated on my new recipes, you can activate push notifications for my blog.